Sea Pictures: History

-Elgar composed the piece on his 1894 Broadwood Square piano while residing at Birchwood Lodge, Great Storridge in Herefordshire.
-The songs were originally written in high keys for a soprano voice, but transposed to lower keys for the orchestral version, largely at the request of the contralto Clara Butt.
-The songs were composed in July 1899 (apart from "In Haven (Capri)", which was a reworking of his 1897 "Love alone will stay").
+The English composer Edward Elgar composed the piece on his 1894 Broadwood Square piano while residing at Birchwood Lodge, Great Storridge, near Cradley, Herefordshire.
+The songs were originally written in high keys for a soprano voice, but were transposed by the composer to lower keys for the orchestral version, largely at the request of the contralto Clara Butt.
+Four of the songs were composed in July 1899; "In Haven (Capri)" was a reworking of his 1897 "Love alone will stay".

-The premiere was on 5 October 1899 at the Norfolk and Norwich Festival with Elgar himself conducting and Clara Butt singing, dressed as a mermaid.
-On 7 October, Clara Butt gave the first London performance at St. James's Hall, with Elgar at the piano.
-Nearly two weeks later, on 20 October, Butt performed it for Queen Victoria at Balmoral.
+The premiere took place on 5 October 1899 at the Norfolk and Norwich Festival with Elgar himself conducting and Butt singing, dressed as a mermaid.
+Butt gave the first London performance two days later at St. James's Hall, with Elgar at the piano.
+On 20 October, Butt performed the work for Queen Victoria at Balmoral.

-Until August 1900, Elgar's songs had been published by Novello: but Elgar had a disagreement with them, and from then his songs, including "The Pipes of Pan" and Sea Pictures were published by Boosey & Hawkes, who bought the copyright for £50, with a small royalty per copy of the songs published separately.
+Sea Pictures were published by Boosey & Hawkes, who bought the copyright for £50, with a small royalty payment per copy of the songs published separately.